miyagawa/ripdiko/README.md

 ### Schedule and Buffer

 You can run the script periodically with either crontab or Automator in iCal alarm.

 Be sure to configure the server clock to be accurate.
-You *could* run the script up to one minute before the show (i.e. run the script on 1:59 for the program that stats on 2:00) if you're paranoid, but don't run it earlier than that.
-Radiko itself apparently buffers the first 10 to 15 second in the stream, so it's actally safe to run the script on the exact time.
+You *could* run the script up to one minute before the show (i.e. run the script on 1:59 for the program that starts on 2:00) if you're paranoid, but don't run it earlier than that, since this script has a one minute buffer for the recording by default (if you record a 2:00-2:30 show starting on 2:00, the recording will end on 2:31).

+Because Radiko itself apparently buffers (delays) the first 10 to 15 second in the stream, it's actally safe to run the script on the exact time.

 ### Get IDs